-• Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of
+- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B

 Students will study the anatomy of the nervous system starting from the study of the structures of the CNS (cerebrum, thalamus, hypothalamus, basal ganglia, brain stem, cerebellum and cranial nerves).
 In particular, where each structure is located, its shape and its function.
-Students will also study in depth the structures of the PNS (spinal cord,
+Students will also study in depth the structures of the PNS (spinal cord, peripheral nerves), where each of these structures is located, its shape and function.
+The PNS system will be also analysed to its parts, Somatic and Autonomic Nervous